Last updated: 22 March 2021

 For any Personal Information we hold, we will provide you with access (including a copy) for any purpose including to request that we correct the data if it is inaccurate or delete the data if Onmi is not required to retain it by law or for legitimate business purposes.

 We may decline to process requests that are frivolous/vexatious, jeopardise the privacy of others, are extremely impractical, or for which access is not otherwise required by local law.

 We may also decline aspects of deletion or access requests if we believe doing so would undermine our legitimate use of data for anti-fraud and security purposes as described earlier.

-Our services are not directed to children under eighteen and we do not knowingly collect personally identifiable information from children under the age of eighteen.
+Our services are not directed to children under sixteen and we do not knowingly collect personally identifiable information from children under the age of sixteen.

-If we learn that we have collected personal information of a child under eighteen, we will take the appropriate steps to delete such information from our files as soon as possible.
+If we learn that we have collected personal information of a child under sixteen, we will take the appropriate steps to delete such information from our files as soon as possible.

 Third‑Party Sites and Services

 Onmi websites, products, applications, and services may contain links to third-party websites, products, and services.
 Our products and services may also use or offer products or services from third parties.
 We use the following third-party services:

 Google Cloud hosts our cloud computing services.